binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

 ![Deriv OAuth Login](/img/oauth_login.png "Deriv OAuth Login")

-Once a user signs up or logs in, they will be redirected to the URL that you entered as the Redirect URL.
+Once a user signs up/logs in, they will be redirected to the URL that you entered as the Redirect URL.
 This URL will have arguments added to it with the user's session tokens, and will look similar to this:

 `https://[YOUR_WEBSITE_URL]/redirect/?acct1=cr799393& token1=a1-f7pnteezo4jzhpxclctizt27hyeot&cur1=usd& acct2=vrtc1859315& token2=a1clwe3vfuuus5kraceykdsoqm4snfq& cur2=usd`